The Abertillery Junior Rugby Teams.

 (Later information to come).

-On Saturday 30th August 1913 at the start of the 1913-14 season the South Wales Gazette reported that 58 players presented themselves at the park to play for Abertillery R.F.C.
+On Saturday 30th of August 1913, at the start of the 1913-14 season the South Wales Gazette reported that 58 players presented themselves at the park to play for Abertillery R.F.C.